VISIT OUR ART STORE ▶

 Granulation vs. Flocculation: What’s Really Happening?

-• Granulation happens when pigment particles settle into the paper texture
+• Granulation occurs when pigment settles naturally into the paper texture.

-With quinacridone rose, I notice that the granulated version has a matte, white-pink finish.
-It almost looks like there's a filler added.
-Very different from the clean, transparent wash of the original.
+With quinacridone rose, the granulated version dries to a matte, white-pink film, almost as if a filler has been added.
+This looks completely different from the clean, transparent wash in the untreated swatch.

 Granulation vs. Flocculation

-Can You Pre-Mix Granulation Medium with Watercolor Paint?
+Can Granulation Medium Be Pre-Mixed with Watercolor Paint?

 Testing Dried Pans with Granulation Medium Added

-And guess what?
-It doesn't work.
-The pigment goes right back to its non-granulating state.
+The pigment returns to its original non-granulating state.

 Granulation medium doesn’t change the paint permanently